 Fear not… it’s really not that hard.
 And actually, contrary to what you’ve heard it’s pretty hard to destroy merino wool.
-Your merino wool underwear, base layers, t-shirts, leggings and even your socks will survive most anything you do to them with a few simple steps when doing your laundry.
+Your merino wool underwear, base layers, t-shirts, leggings and even your merino wool socks will survive almost anything you do to them with a few simple steps when doing your laundry.

 However keep in mind, that you really can’t mess it up and if one of these “rules” doesn’t fit your life in the moment, don’t worry about it!
 Merino wool is pretty hardy and will probably survive any mistake you make.

 You likely already have everything you need to wash merino wool in your laundry room.
 I did include a few links to products we suggest if you don’t have something in the notes below.
 Those links are affiliate links and we may earn a small commission if you make a purchase.

 The Simple Rule for How to Wash Merino Wool

 The simplest and best way to wash merino wool activewear is usually to wash with your regular laundry in cool water and any liquid laundry soap that doesn’t contain bleaches or fabric softener.
 Then either hang dry or dry flat.

 See… not hard at all.

-When travelling, you can also quickly hand wash your favorite undies or socks in mild soap and then hang to dry overnight.
+When traveling, you can also quickly hand wash your favorite merino wool socks or undies in mild soap and then hang to dry overnight.
 More on how to hand wash merino wool below

 Things You Should Know About Washing Merino Wool